-- Track drivers’ performance by using fleet management software
+- Track drivers’ performance by using fleet management software.

-- Train drivers on how to drive in a way that preserves fuel
+- Train drivers on how to drive in a way that preserves fuel.

-Very often fleet managers underestimate fuel costs and can’t forecast the future prices for fuel.
+Very often fleet managers underestimate fuel costs and can’t forecast future prices for fuel.
 Instead, it is possible to refer to a GPS vehicle tracking system that can predict the driver’s behavior and route, and therefore the fuel required.

 GPS technology can definitely improve service and accountability, and reduce fuel and labor costs as well as improve overall vehicle maintenance.
 However, to avoid micromanagement, it’s worth establishing guidelines and policies regarding technology and tracking data usage.

-Fleet maintenance helps keep vehicles in good condition, meaning they are safe and serve longer.
+Fleet maintenance helps to keep vehicles in good condition, meaning they are safe and serve longer.
 Fleet maintenance software works as preventative maintenance.
 In a nutshell, it allows businesses to reduce operating costs and downtime and improve the results of vehicle inspection.

-Dispatch and Scheduling
+Dispatch and scheduling

-A Lack of Expertise and Communication
+- Lack of expertise and miscommunication

 Needless to say, communication plays an important role in the software development process.
-Whether you go for an in-house team or a reliable outsourcing partner, make sure you’re involved at each step of the process to promote communication.
+Whether you go for an in-house team or a reliable outsourcing partner, make sure you’re involved at each step of the process to facilitate communication.

 Custom software development can be a time and resource-consuming process.
 For this reason, having the right plan and strategy as well as a clear vision is vital for successful project delivery.